-We have performed our audit in accordance with the independence rules applicable to us, from April 1, 2017 to the date of our report, and in particular we did not provide services prohibited by Article 5, paragraph 1 of Regulation (EU) No 537/2014 or the French Code of Ethics for Statutory Auditors.
+We conducted our audit engagement in compliance with independence rules applicable to us, for the period from April 1, 2017 to the date of our report and specifically we did not provide any prohibited non-audit services referred to in Article 5(1) of Regulation (EU) No 537/2014 or in the French Code of ethics (code de déontologie) for statutory auditors.

-Justification of the assessments - Key points of the audit
+Justification of the assessments - Key Audit Matters

-In accordance with the provisions of Articles L.823-9 and R.823-7 of the French Commercial Code relating to the justification of our assessments, in addition to the points described in the section "Grounds for the opinions with reservations," we bring to your attention the key points of the audit concerning the risks of material misstatement which, in our professional judgment, were the most significant for the audit of the annual financial statements for the year, as well as the responses we provided in view of these risks.
+In accordance with the requirements of Articles L.823-9 and R.823-7 of the French Commercial Code relating to the justification of our assessments, except the matters described in the section "Basis for Qualified Opinion", we inform you of the key audit matters relating to risks of material misstatement that, in our professional judgment, were of most significance in our audit of the financial statements of the current period, as well as how we addressed those risks.

-The assessments are thus made in the context of our audit of the annual financial statements, taken as a whole, and of the formation of our opinion expressed above.
-We do not express an opinion on items in these annual financial statements in isolation.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on specific items of the financial statements.